Underground-Railroad/magnificentMammals/brainDump/sourcecred/ecosystemTasks.md

 ## 🔭 Meta-eth Researchers

-// TO DO <br>
+### // TO DO <br>
 + Create a guide on meta-eth research in our server
-  + periodic announcement about active research in the server
+  + periodic announcement about active research in the server to server community to inform newcomers
     + tweet!
-  + create a medium article about the research process // show off the science
+  + create a medium or mirror article about the research process // show off the science

-`Ethnographic research`
+`Ethnographic research`<br>
 + what is the Research Bot? 🔭
 + Drop-in Teachings